Identifying victims of the Maui wildfire will be a challenging task. Here’s what it entails

 HOW IS THE SEARCH BEING CONDUCTED?

-Dozens of search crews and cadaver dogs went through devastated areas this week.
+Dozens of search-and-rescue dogs and hundreds of people were working to search devastated areas Thursday, the governor said in a video update.
 The federal government said it dispatched coroners, pathologists, technicians, X-ray units and other equipment to identify victims and process remains.

 U.S. Department of Health and Human Services official Jonathan Greene said the work stood to be “ very, very difficult ” and called for patience, as have the police chief and others.

 Rapid DNA-testing machines that were used after a 2018 blaze that largely destroyed Paradise, California, also are being put to work in Maui.
 The instruments, roughly the size of a large computer printer or microwave oven, were developed a decade or so ago and designed for use in the field.
-By automating a lot of steps that traditionally have been done manually in labs, they can produce a DNA profile in two hours, said Dr. Richard Selden, the founder and chief scientist of manufacturer ANDE Corp.
+By automating a lot of steps that traditionally have been done manually in labs, they can produce a DNA profile in two hours, said Dr. Richard Selden, the founder and chief scientist of Longmont, Colorado-based manufacturer ANDE Corp.

 But a DNA fingerprint isn’t all it takes to make an identification.